SECURITIES AND EXCHANGE COMMISSION

 Due Diligence Measures Undertaken

-For the calendar year 2017, PerkinElmers due diligence efforts included, but are not limited to, the following:
+PerkinElmers due diligence efforts for calendar year 2019 to promote compliance with the Rule included, but were not limited to, the following:

-The Company does not have direct relationships with smelters and, accordingly, the Company does not perform direct audits of these entities in our supply chain.
-Rather, the Company relies on the efforts of industry associations that administer independent third-party smelter audit programs.
+The Company does not have direct relationships with smelters and, accordingly, the Company does not perform or direct audits of these entities in our supply chain.
+Rather, the Company relies on the efforts of industry associations that administer independent third-party smelter audit programs, such as the Responsible Minerals Initiative.
 In this regard, we relied on the Responsible Minerals Assurance Process issued by the Responsible Minerals Initiative to conduct audits and validate smelters.

 Consistent with the OECD Due Diligence Guidance, PerkinElmer has prepared and filed the foregoing Form SD and this Conflict Minerals Report, and posted the required content on our corporate website.